ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ### Create Lane Positions

 !!! tip "Visual Aid for Placing Spawn Points"
     As a visual aid to help move the starting positions, an object such as a **Cube** can be used.
-For performance it's recommended to use a **Group** when needing to reference a position for spawning in objects. **Group** objects have minimal properties (that is no **Rendering**) compared to other objects.
+For performance, it's recommended to use a **Group** when needing to reference a position for spawning in objects. **Group** objects have minimal properties (that is no **Rendering**) compared to other objects.

 1. Create a new group called **Starting Positions** inside the **Race Timer Tutorial - Track** group.
 2. Drag and drop a **Cube** from **Core Content** into the **Starting Positions** group.